QuadSpinner/Gaea-Docs/source/Developers/0-Introduction.md

 # Gaea Extensibility Framework

-The Gaea Extensibility Framework (GaeaFx) let you extend Gaea and even add your own convenience features.
+The Gaea Extensibility Framework (GaeaFx) lets you extend Gaea and even add your own convenience features.

-*This is a work-in-progress and information may not be completely accurate.*
+*This is a work-in-progress so information may not be complete.*